 Once, to watch Academy Award-nominated short films was a pain, if not impossible.
 I am happy to say those days are over.
-Nowadays, they make the rounds in film theaters everywhere before hitting streaming services, just like any movie in wide release.
+Nowadays, they make the rounds in film festivals and get showcases in theaters everywhere before hitting streaming services, just like any movie in wide release.
 Some are even available before getting any recognition from Hollywood tastemakers.

-We follow our Oscar 2023 coverage by looking at the five Best Live Action Short Film nominees, which look like the Best Foreign Film 2.0 category.
-No US film made the cut, but do not get sore, America-First activists.
+We follow our Oscar 2023 coverage by looking at the five Best Live Action Short Film nominees.
+You can call it the Best Foreign Film 2.0 category.
+No US film is in the contest, but do not get sore, America-First activists.
 We get a bonafide classic, a white-knuckle thriller, and a nifty human comedy.
 I can do without two of the five entries, but that is my problem, not yours.

 Ivalu

-Directors Anders Walter and Pipaluk K. Jørgensen follow Pipaluk (Mila Heilmann Kreutzmann), an Inuit girl, yearning for her missing older sister Ivalu (Navi Larsen).
-Exactly why she is gone becomes apparent with the help of a crow, who guides Pipaluk through clues scattered around the magnificent landscapes of Greenland.
-The movie works best when it leans on its mystical undertones, but once the dramatic resolution spells itself out, it feels like less than the sum of its parts.
-It is an uncomfortable combination of a travelog, ethnographic documentary, and social problem film.
+Directors Anders Walter and Pipaluk K. Jørgensen follow Pipaluk (Mila Heilmann Kreutzmann), an Inuit girl yearning for her missing older sister, Ivalu (Navi Larsen).
+Exactly why she is gone is revealed with the help of a crow, who guides Pipaluk through clues scattered around the magnificent landscapes of Greenland.
+The movie works best when it leans on mystical undertones.
+Once the dramatic resolution spells itself out, it feels less than the sum of its parts.
+It is an uncomfortable combination of a travelog, ethnographic documentary, and social-problem film.
 Based on a graphic novel by Morten Dürr.

 Night Ride

-It might be unfair to pine recent film school grads against contemporary masters, but such is the luck of the Best Live Action Short Film nominee.
-Alice Rohrwacher’s entry stands head and shoulders above the competition.
-I would be surprised if it does not win, even though that turn of events would not compromise its status as an instant Christmas classic.
+It might be unfair to pine recent film school grads against a contemporary master, but such is the luck of the Best Live Action Short Film nominee.
+Alice Rohrwacher is the best director working today in Italy.
+Her entry in this competition stands head and shoulders above the others.
+Whether it wins or not, "The Pupils" status as a Christmas classic is safe.

 World War II rages on, and somewhere in rural Italy, an all-girls orphanage prepares to celebrate a lean Christmas.
 Mother Superior (Alba Rohrwacher) tries to keep her young charges in line while staging the town’s most important holiday event: a tableau-vivant of the little girls posing in a nativity scene.
 The villagers come to request prayers for their loved ones, offering food as payment.
-It’s a fair quid-pro-quo: many young men in the line of fire, and the orphans’ innocence makes their prayers more powerful.
-Among the beseeching, a fancy lady (Valeria Bruni-Tedeschi) offers an extravagant cake for a good word for her paramour, setting up a chain of events that would make O’Henry proud.
+It’s a fair quid-pro-quo: many young men are in the line of fire, and the orphans’ innocence makes their prayers more powerful.
+A fancy lady (Valeria Bruni-Tedeschi) offers an extravagant cake for a good word for the man she loves, setting up a chain of events that would make O’Henry proud.

 The Pupils is a worthy follow-up to Happy as Lazzaro (2018), Rohwarcher’s heart-breaking fable about saintliness prevailing in a secular world.
 Magic realism is supplanted by intense empathy as it contemplates how characters go against the odds - and sometimes each other - to achieve their goals.
 Next to the cherubic urchins, it would be easy to see Mother Superior as a foe.
 But one feels for her, trying to overcome scarcity to feed her young charges, even if it means giving away a magnificent dessert to please a high prelate.
-Rohwarcher reminds me of Ida Lupino in The Trouble With Angels (1966) and gets a ticket to the gallery of magnificent nuns on film.
+Rohwarcher reminds me of Ida Lupino in The Trouble With Angels (1966).
+She belongs in the gallery of magnificent nuns on film.

-Post-modern stylistic touches undercut the period piece trappings: jumpsuits, freeze-frames, characters breaking the third wall to address the audience directly, reading out loud letters, and even the credits.
+Post-modern stylistic touches undercut the period piece trappings: jumpsuits, freeze-frames, characters breaking the third wall to address the audience directly, reading letters aloud.
 The result is charming.
 I could have gone for a feature-length adventure following these characters.
 After having Scorsese producing Lazzaro, Rohrwarcher finds another kindred spirit in Mexican filmmaker Alfonso Cuarón, primed to get a third Oscar.

 My only gripe is foreign to the movie itself.
-The girls are orphans, but the subtitles keep identifying them as regular schoolgirls.
-Only one of them has a family, an aunt willing to host her over Christmas, and nothing more.
+The girls are orphans, but the subtitles identify them as regular schoolgirls.
+Only one has a family, an aunt willing to host her over Christmas, and nothing more.
 The fact that they do not have a family adds poignancy to the story.
 Movie hack: You could program a family movie night pairing The Pupils with A Little Princess (1998), Cuarón's first English-language film.
-Go the extra mile, and bake the magnificent looking Zuppa Inglese.
-No matter what la signora says in the movie, it is not made with 70 eggs.
+Go the extra mile and bake the magnificent-looking Zuppa Inglese.
+No matter whatthe womansays in the movie, it is not made with 70 eggs.
 I think she was overselling her wares.

 The Red Suitcase